CONTACT THE ATHLETIC DEPARTMENT FOR SCHOLARSHIP INFORMATION.

 All scholarships are for fall and/or spring semester only (summer not included) unless indicated otherwise.

-All Athletic scholarship recipients are recommended by the department, with final approval by the ECU Foundation Scholarship Committee.
+All recipients are recommended by the department, with final approval by the ECU Foundation Scholarship Committee.

-Any exceptions must be approved by the department chair and the Foundation Scholarship Committee.
+Any exceptions must be approved by the Athletic Director and the Foundation Scholarship Committee.

 This scholarship will be awarded based on need and a minimum 2.5 GPA Originally established as part of the Federal Student Loan Program, this scholarship was transferred to the ECU Foundation in 1995.